scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

 scientific and technical computing.

 This paper introduces BespON [BespON]_, a new human-editable data format focused on scientific and technical features, and the ``bespon`` package for Python [pkg:bespon]_.
 An overview of INI-style files, JSON, YAML, and TOML provides the motivation for BespON as well as context for its particular feature set.

+Though this overview focuses on the features of each format, it also considers Python support for round-tripping—for loading data, potentially modifying it, and then saving it.
+While round-tripping will not lose data, it will typically lose comments and fail to preserve data ordering and formatting.
+Since comments and layout can be important in the context of configuration, some libraries provide special support for preserving them under round-tripping.
+That allows manual editing to be avoided while still minimizing the differences introduced by modifying data.

 INI-style formats